itijyou/ademxapp/README.md

 Visual applications by the University of Adelaide

-In designing our Model A, we did not over-optimize its structure for efficiency unless it is neccessary, which leads us to a high-performance model without non-trivial building blocks.
-Besides, by doing so, we anticipate this model and its trivial variants to perform well when they are finetuned for new tasks, considering their better spatial efficiency and larger model capacity compared to conventional [ResNet](https://arxiv.org/abs/1512.03385) models.
+In designing our Model A, we did not over-optimize its structure for efficiency unless it was neccessary, which led us to a high-performance model without non-trivial building blocks.
+Besides, by doing so, we anticipate this model and its trivial variants to perform well when they are finetuned for new tasks, considering their better spatial efficiency and larger model sizes compared to conventional [ResNet](https://arxiv.org/abs/1512.03385) models.

 For more details, refer to our report: [Wider or Deeper: Revisiting the ResNet Model for Visual Recognition](https://arxiv.org/abs/1611.10080).